Azure/azure-sdk-for-c/sdk/iot/doc/readme.md

 The application code is required to initialize the TLS and MQTT stacks.
 Two authentication schemes are currently supported: _X509 Client Certificate Authentication_ and _Shared Access Signature_ authentication.

-When X509 client authentication is used, the MQTT password field should be an empty string.
+When X509 client authentication is used, the MQTT password field should be empty.

 If SAS tokens are used the following APIs provide a way to create as well as refresh the lifetime of the used token upon reconnect.